Alliyan732/Ecommerce-Java-Application-SQL-mongoDB/README.md

-# Ecommerce Desktop Application
+# EcommerceTradingPortal - A Desktop Java Application

 The Ecommerce Desktop Application is a Java-based application built using NetBeans IDE.
-It utilizes Oracle SQL and MongoDB for data storage and retrieval, providing a robust solution for managing an ecommerce business.
+It utilizes both Oracle SQL and MongoDB for data storage and retrieval, providing a robust solution for managing an ecommerce business.

 ## Features